The

 Elvira: Mistress of the OmniChrome (Comic Images, 1997) 72 omnichrome color cards of the Elvira.
 Retail: $18.
 Autographs and chase cards were also offered.

 Fabulous Odd Rods (Donruss, 1973) This is the Donruss re-issue of Oddest Odd Rods (1970).
 Great classic "Big Daddy" monster hot rod art!
-Taken straight from the vending machine with sharp corners.
 They're far out and groovy man!
 66 sticker set.
-Wide Retail: range $25-$50
+Retail: range $50-$100

 Famous Monsters of Filmland (Rosan, 1963) 64 black and white set with orange (sometimes red) borders.
 The fronts are photos mostly robbed from the Terror Monster Green set.
 The backs are ads that Ackerman's mag was always trying to push on subscribers: Masks, skull rings and the lot.
 Most cards are found with different ads on the back.
 If one were to combine all these reverse variations, they would have a 256 card set.
 Often found as a complete 64 card set.
-Retail: $100-$150 NM
+Retail: $100-$150 NM (See more of set.)

 Fink Buttons (Leaf, 1965) Not cards at all, and only sorta monster-ish.
 24 different color button featuring weird way out characters, similar to Ugly Stickers images.
 Retail: $3 per button.